Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 ## Images

-* the majority of my images were taken from google or Unsplash
+* the majority of my images were taken from Google or Unsplash

     * Photo by <a href="https://unsplash.com/@nevergg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">力力摄影日记</a> on <a href="https://unsplash.com/s/photos/kawasaki?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>ninja 400 green